-Community design principles provide guidance for the future development and redevelopment of Lee's Summit's activity centers and corridors.
-While the principles are not prescriptive, they do provide overarching guidance for the new streets, open spaces, and buildings in the activity centers and adjacent to the corridors.
-They should serve as the basis for the review of development applications, revisions to or the development of future regulatory guidance, and as a signal to the community regarding the character and quality of development.
+Community design principles provide guidance for the future development and redevelopment of Lee's Summit's Activity Centers and corridors.
+While the principles are not prescriptive, they do provide overarching guidance for new streets, open spaces, and buildings.
+They serve as the basis for the review of development applications, revisions to, or the development of, future regulatory guidance, and as a signal to the community regarding the character and quality of development that is expected.